twilightty/RockBoxPlaylistEditor/README.md

 # How to use?
 Select your m3u8 file at the top of the program, head to the `Playlists` folder created by Rockbox, then open the desired playlist you want to adjust

+**This program expects your iPod to be mounted as a letter, not a folder**

 You can also drag and drop multiple files to the window.

 After changes are staged, press apply to save the playlist to Rockbox.